bufbuild-ru/docs/blog/kafka-schema-driven-development/index.md

 Unfortunately, in the Kafka ecosystem, schema validation is precariously left to clients, bolted on as an afterthought to an ecosystem not designed to understand schemas in the first place.
 Client-side enforcement is in effect "opt-in" enforcement.
 Producers can choose to do it or not, meaning you have no guarantees as to the quality of data sent to your consumers.
 This is a state of the world we'd never accept in i.e. network APIs – imagine if your application servers relied on your web clients to validate their data and your applications persisted whatever they were given – we'd all be in trouble!

 Bufstream is more than just a drop-in Kafka replacement.
-Bufstream is built from the ground up to understand the shape of the data traversing it's topics.
+Bufstream is built from the ground up to understand the shape of the data traversing its topics.
 We call this **broker-side schema awareness**, and it brings some interesting capabilities.
 Chief among these is its ability to block bad data from entering topics in the first place.

 Bufstream provides **governed topics** that enable semantic validation via Protovalidate on the producer API.
 If a record is produced with a message that doesn't pass validation, the entire batch is rejected or the offending record is sent to a DLQ.
 Importantly, since this happens on the broker, consumers can rely on the knowledge that data within topics always matches its stated constraints.